meta-llama/llama-recipes/end-to-end-use-cases/Multi-Modal-RAG/README.md

 ## Recipe Overview: Multi-Modal RAG using `Llama-3.2-11B` model:

-This is a complete workshop on labelling images using the new Llama 3.2-Vision Models and performing RAG using the image caption capiblites of the model.
+This is a complete workshop on how to label images using the new Llama 3.2-Vision Models and performing RAG using the image caption capablites of the model.

 - **Data Labeling and Preparation:** We start by downloading 5000 images of clothing items and labeling them using `Llama-3.2-11B-Vision-Instruct` model
 - **Cleaning Labels:** With the labels based on the notebook above, we will then clean the dataset and prepare it for RAG